-What Does a Workers’ Compensation Lawyer Do?
+What Does a Workers Compensation Lawyer Do?

 When you work with one of our lawyers, our team works together to build your claim.
 Still, what does this even mean?

-Each state has different requirements and limits on how they distribute workers’ compensation benefits, and we will use our understanding of these laws to determine how much you may be able to receive.
+Each state has different requirements and limits on how they distribute workers’ compensation benefits, and we will use our understanding of workers’ compensation laws to determine how much you may be able to receive.
 In the meantime, however, our focus may first be on getting enough information to support your case.
 This may require:

 - Reviewing the accident report filed by your employer

 - Investigating your accident to determine if other information or evidence is available

 - Speaking with witnesses who saw the accident, such as other coworkers